 When it comes to shower ideas, a brunch is a great option that can be planned for any month of the year.
 If you’re hosting during a warmer month, you can throw a beautiful outdoor shower with tables in a backyard or garden.
 Opt for self-serve drink and food stations and let guests have a relaxing and fun mid-morning celebrating the couple.
 Make attire fun by asking everyone to wear colorful patterns or florals.
 If you’re hosting a shower during a cooler time of year, rent out private space at one of the bride or groom’s favorite brunch spots, ask everyone to dawn their pearls, and set up a more formal mimosa brunch meal.

 - Decor ideas: Whether you’re hosting outside or inside, adding some greenery and florals for decoration is a nice touch.
 If you have food and drink stations outside, frame the signs for each with these natural elements.
 At a more formal sit-down inside, weave greenery such as a eucalyptus garland or colored florals down the table.

 - Drink ideas: Set up a DIY bubbly bar so guests can make their own delicious drinks.
 Bonus: drink stations can double as decor.

-- Favor ideas: Package up mini bottles of champagne or rosé with a custom label for each guest that has the bride’s name on it, her wedding date, and a thank you to the guest for coming to the shower.
+- Favor ideas: Package up mini bottles of champagne or rosé with a custom label for each guest that has the guest of honor’s name on it, their wedding date, and a thank you to the guest for coming to the shower.